cpplibv/libv/LIBV-TODO.md

 ui: take a look at frame and component events
 ui: component property serialization and validation
-ui: rework renderer - opengl independent api in ui - 4 way: template or linkage or external or dynamic cpp / delegate / vsig: http://codereview.stackexchange.com/questions/14730/impossibly-fast-delegate-in-c11
+ui: rework renderer - opengl independent api in ui - 4 way: template or linkage or external or dynamic
+ui: ProgramDescriptor: program is defined by a descriptor (which can be identified with a simple string key), this could also be applied for the rest of the resources cpp / delegate / vsig: http://codereview.stackexchange.com/questions/14730/impossibly-fast-delegate-in-c11
 cpp: clarify Arg&& and template vs auto type deduction rules
 cpp: what is and how to use ADL